 The investigators interviewed the MDS Registered Nurse who confirmed that the resident was “sent out to the hospital … and did not return to the facility.”
 During the interview, it was confirmed that “a discharge MDS assessment had not been completed when [the resident] was discharged to the hospital.”

 If your loved one is suffering from mistreatment while living as a resident at Life Care Center of Copper Basin, Tennessee nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 can help.
-Our law firm fights aggressively on behalf of Polk County victims of mistreatment living in long-term facilities including nursing homes in Ducktown.
+Our network of attorneys fights aggressively on behalf of Polk County victims of mistreatment living in long-term facilities including nursing homes in Ducktown.

 Our experienced attorneys provide victims of nursing home abuse the legal representation they need against all those who caused them harm.
-Our law firm can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
+Our network of attorneys can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can begin working on you claim to ensure your rights are protected.